PostgreSQL Database Management and Usage

 servbay_user

-with your desired username anda_strong_password
+with your desired username, anda_strong_password

 sqlGRANT ALL PRIVILEGES ON DATABASE servbay_demo_db TO servbay_user;

-1This grants
+1This gives

 servbay_user